Noa Marom: Research and career

 Marom joined the University of Texas at Austin as a postdoctoral researcher in 2010.
-She moved to Tulane University as an Assistant Professor in Physics in 2013.
+She moved to Tulane University as an assistant professor in physics in 2013.
 In 2016 Marom was appointed as an assistant professor at Carnegie Mellon University.
 She is a member of the Pittsburgh Quantum Institute.

 Her work considers molecular crystals that are bound by Van der Waals interactions.
 As Van de Waal's interactions are weak, molecules can adopt a range of crystal structures.
 These are known as polymorphs, and can be predicted using computational simulations.
 The chemical and physical properties of these systems are determined by their crystal structure.
-Maron develops genetic algorithms that predict the structure of molecular crystals using the principles of survival of the fittest.
-Maron's work uses density functional theory and many-body perturbation theory to study complex atomic systems.
+Marom develops genetic algorithms that predict the structure of molecular crystals using the principles of survival of the fittest.
+Marom's work uses density functional theory and many-body perturbation theory to study complex atomic systems.
 She has investigated the GW approximation for molecules.
 The materials investigated by Marom can be used for dye-sensitized solar cells.